In line with the Government guidelines, The Box is temporarily closed. We will confirm a re-opening date as soon as we can.

 With the kind support of Marian Goodman Gallery.

-All visits to The Box will be ticketed when we open.
+All visits to The Box are ticketed.
 Find out more from our Plan Your Visit page.